 [HelloObject [name=James, age=25]]

-You can convert a Java String to a List by using the Arrays.asList() method after splitting the string.
+Explore converting a Java String to a List using the Arrays.asList() method after splitting the string.
+This is a versatile technique for handling string data in Java.

 String str = "apple, banana, cherry";